 PVC Pipe Uses

-It depends on the application and local building codes.
+Approved PVC pipe uses depend on the application and local building codes.
 While both PVC and CPVC are suitable for water, gas, and drainage systems, many plumbers strongly recommend CPVC for hot water lines and PVC for cold water lines.
-Since PVC has a maximum temperature threshold of 140° Fahrenheit, its use isn’t recommended in applications where the temperature of the fluids it will carry or its ambient environment will go above that.
+Since PVC has a maximum temperature threshold of 140° Fahrenheit, its use isn’t recommended in applications where the temperature of the fluids it will carry or its ambient environment will regularly approach, remain constant at or go above that peak temperature.
 CPVC would be recommended in these situations since its peak temperature threshold is 200° Fahrenheit.
 You may be surprised to learn that household water temperatures are not supposed to go above 140° Fahrenheit:

-- Per the Consumer Product Safety Commission3, water heaters may be set to 140° Fahrenheit, but should deliver water at 120° Fahrenheit to prevent scalding and burns in showers.
+- Per the Consumer Product Safety Commission, water heaters may be set to 140° Fahrenheit, but should deliver water at 120° Fahrenheit to prevent scalding and burns in showers.

 - Dishwashers work best at temperatures at or below 140° degrees Fahrenheit.